 1945 – 1964

 Considerable changes were made to the logo.
 The drawing of the female figure standing on a small pedestal, created in 1936, was refined.
-Her torch radiated light, which was symbolically depicted, departing from it in different directions of different lengths of the rays.
-The name was made on a ribbon that, in a right-to-left movement – first down and then behind the figure, rising – encompassed the legs of the female figure.
-Columbia is written in large capital letters on the foreground portion of the ribbon and Pictures on the background portion of the ribbon.
+Her torch radiated light, symbolically depicted, with rays departing in different directions and at varying lengths.
+The name was written on a ribbon that, in a right-to-left motion, first moved down and then behind the figure, rising to encompass the female figure’s legs.
+Columbia is written in large capital letters on the foreground portion of the ribbon, and Pictures on the background portion.
 This part of the ribbon and the font are smaller than the front, which creates a visual effect of distance.

-But in this version of the logo, some changes throughout the further period existed on the screens until 1975.
-The last time it appears in the film “Harry and Walter Go to New York.”
+But in this version of the logo, some changes occurred over the following period, and it appeared on screens until 1975.
+The last time it appeared in the film was in “Harry and Walter Go to New York.”

 1964 – 1975